Dee-McG/Motorbike-Event-Finder/README.md

 ### Features Left to Implement

 A feature to be included in the next release will allow users the ability to upload their own custom event posters.
-These will be displayed in the materialize cards along with the event information.
+These will be displayed in the materialize collapsible elements along with the event information.

 Admin login will be implemented in the next release to allow admin users to delete any events that may be inappropriate.
 ****